Being ghosted hurts, especially if it’s by someone you really like.

 That’s why you should…

-#2: Think positively – it’s not your fault!
+#2: Start thinking positively (it’s not your fault)

 The next step to dealing with ghosting is to stop thinking negatively or blaming yourself and start thinking positively.

 Because you’ll be surprised to learn that when someone ghosts you it usually has nothing to do with you.
 It’s not your fault.